-NEBULISER: Types, Indication, Contraindication, Procedure
+Nebulizer: Types, Indication, Contraindication, Procedure

 DEFINITION

-There is a huge market for different types of nebulizers and each of them have some unique features although they all function in a similar way.
+There is a huge market for different types of nebulizers and each of them has some unique features although they all function in a similar way.
 Here are the two basic types of nebulizers available in the market:

 STATIONARY NEBULISER – these are the nebulizers that are sturdy, rest on top of the table and they can provide durability as most of them come with a longer warranty period.
-They are cheaper than the mobile nebulizers and serve as a good aid for usage for children or elderly patients.
+They are cheaper than mobile nebulizers and serve as a good aid for usage for children or elderly patients.
 Stationery nebulizers are mostly for indoor use only and are seldom used outdoors.

-ULTRASONIC NEBULISER – Ultrasonic nebulizers deliver the medicine through high frequency vibrations in order to change the liquid medication into a mist to inhale and feel relaxed.
+ULTRASONIC NEBULISER – Ultrasonic nebulizers deliver the medicine through high-frequency vibrations in order to change the liquid medication into a mist to inhale and feel relaxed.

-These are less expensive and are usually in the form of a plastic cup which holds the medication and allows the air pass through the tube with the help of the compressor.
+These are less expensive and are usually in the form of a plastic cup that holds the medication and allows the air to pass through the tube with the help of the compressor.
 Basically, jet nebulizers require electricity, frequently to function which is not advised safe to carry or depend on during travel.
-It produces loud sound and offers a range of particle sizes to change a liquid into a mist.
+It produces a loud sound and offers a range of particle sizes to change a liquid into a mist.

 INDICATION